bjornbytes/lovr/CONTRIBUTING.md

 Contributing Code
 ---

 To contribute patches, fork LÖVR, commit to a branch, and submit a pull request.
+Note that contributions to the repository will be released under the terms in LICENSE.
 For larger changes, it can be a good idea to engage in initial discussion via issues or Slack before submitting.
 Try to stick to the existing coding style:

 - 2 space indentation.
 - 100 character wrapping (ish, sometimes it's more readable to just have a long line).